The Management of the Holland Open Software Platform consists of:

 The Board of Advice consists of a great number of people from many different organizations and companies.
-Martijn Smit (Stone IT) and Helenus de Rijke (Vicus) chair the board.
-In several meetings in 2006 and 2007 the future structure of the Platform was discussed and decided on.
+In several meetings in February and March the future structure of the Platform will be decided.

 An important activity of the platform is the organization of the yearly Holland Open Software Conference.
 A great number of people help organize the Holland Open Software Conference.
 The Program committee (mail: firstname.lastname@example.org) is guided by:

 Leon Gommans (Rotterdam CS)

 Paul Klint (CWI, UvA)

 Rob Peters (UvA, Zenc)